unoplatform/uno.ui.runtimetests.engine/README.md

 These attributes will ask for the runtime test engine to replace the ones defined by the `Uno.UI.RuntimeTests.Engine` package.

 ## Running the tests automatically during CI
-When your app references the runtime-test engine, as soon as you start your application with the following environement variables, the runtime-test engine will automatically run the tests on application startup and then kill the app.
+When your application references the runtime-test engine, as soon as you start it with the following environement variables, the runtime-test engine will automatically run the tests on application startup and then kill the app.

 * **UNO_RUNTIME_TESTS_RUN_TESTS**: This can be either
 	* A json serialized [test configuration](https://github.com/unoplatform/uno.ui.runtimetests.engine/blob/main/src/Uno.UI.RuntimeTests.Engine.Library/Engine/UnitTestEngineConfig.cs) (use `{}` to run with default configuration);